-Portfolio Construction & Measuring Risk Using the Markowitz Method ¶
+Portfolio Construction & Measuring Risk Using the Markowitz Method¶

 This notebook will shed some light on the importance of diversification in investments.

-package, I will review the basic steps for collecting & measuring stock returns, as well as how to measure a portfolio return using specific weights.
+First, using the pandas package, I will review the basic steps for collecting & measuring stock returns, as well as how to measure a portfolio return using specific weights.
 After that, I will show an example of how one can assess a portfolio's risk level using the Markowitz method, by introducing the concept of return correlations among securities.
 At the end of this notebook, you will learn how to estimate the risk of a portfolio of stocks.

 Loading the necessary packages¶